Superradiant evolution of the shadow and photon ring of Sgr A$^\star$: Introduction

-In this \textit{Letter}, we study a variety of superradiance-driven signatures, well within the reach of the EHT and future VLBI arrays, which can lead to a clear detection of the imprint of new light bosons on the shadow of Sgr A$^\star$ within a timescale of a few years or decades.
-More precisely, we consider the imprint of the superradiant evolution as potentially observable through the \textit{i}) shadow drift (as defined later), and the \textit{ii}) photon ring autocorrelation.
-Besides massive scalars, we also consider vector and tensor fields, which lead to stronger signatures.
-Alongside related efforts~\cite{Davoudiasl:2019nlo,Chen:2019fsq,Bar:2019pnz,Cunha:2019ikd,Chen:2021lvo}, our results provide a clear and novel pathway towards probing new ultra-light bosons through BH shadows.
+In this paper, we study BHSR-driven signatures which are well within the reach of the EHT and future VLBI arrays, and can lead to a clear detection of the imprint of new light bosons on the shadow of Sgr A$^\star$ within a timescale of a few years or decades.
+More precisely, we consider the imprint of the superradiant evolution as potentially observable through the \textit{i}) shadow drift (defined later), and the \textit{ii}) photon ring autocorrelation.
+We consider vector and tensor fields, which lead to stronger signatures compared to scalars.
+Alongside related efforts~\cite{Davoudiasl:2019nlo,Chen:2019fsq,Bar:2019pnz,Cunha:2019ikd,Chen:2021lvo}, our results provide a novel pathway towards probing new ultralight bosons through BH shadows.
+We set $\hbar=c=1$.

-{\bf Superradiant evolution\;---} In the background of a rotating (Kerr) BH, we consider the following Lagrangian describing \textit{i)} a real scalar field $\varphi$ with mass $\mu_S$, \textit{ii)} a vector field $A^\mu$ with mass $\mu_V$, and \textit{iii)} a tensor field $H_{\mu\nu}$ with mass $\mu_T$: